-To further investigate the influence of upstream PG perturbations on the hierarchy of turbulent scales, spectra corresponding to the outer region ($\zp=0.4\ret$; vertical dashed lines in figures~\ref{fig6}c,d) are plotted in figure~\ref{fig6}(b) for $x_a$ and $x_b$.
+To further investigate the influence of the upstream PG perturbation on the hierarchy of turbulent scales, spectra corresponding to the wake region ($\zp=0.4\ret$; vertical dashed lines in figures~\ref{fig6}c,d) are plotted in figure~\ref{fig6}(b) for $x_a$ and $x_b$.
 Here, $0.4 \ret$ is approximately equivalent to $0.5 \delta_{99}^+$, for reference, and this particular wall-normal location was chosen because it has previously been noted for being strongly influenced by local PGs \citep{deshpande}.
 While the spectra at this wall-normal location collapse at $x_b$, the influence of the upstream APG perturbation on the Perturbed case can be seen across a broad range of time scales at $x_a$.
-However, the ``inner-peak'' of $\overline{u^{+2}}$ and the associated characteristic wall-normal location/scale in the spectrograms ($\zp=15$, $T^+=100$) remain unaffected by the upstream APG perturbation (figures~\ref{fig6}a,c), which is consistent with the findings of \citet{bobke2017history, pozuelo}.
-These observations suggest that small-scale motions in the near-wall region respond more rapidly to changes in the local PG conditions—\ie they are less sensitive to PG history—than the LSMs and small-scale turbulence in the outer region.
-This behaviour is consistent with previous findings \citep{marusic_evolution_2015, sanmiguel_vila_experimental_2020, gungor2024turbulent, mahajan2025}.
+However, the `inner-peak' of $\overline{u^{+2}}$ and the associated characteristic wall-normal location/scale in the spectrograms ($\zp=15$, $T^+=100$) remain unaffected by the upstream APG perturbation at $x_a$ (figures~\ref{fig6}a,c), which is consistent with \citet{bobke2017history} and \citet{pozuelo}.
+These observations reaffirm that small-scale motions in the inner region may respond more rapidly to changes in the local PG conditions, \ie they are less sensitive to PG history, than the LSMs and small-scale turbulence in the wake region \citep{marusic_evolution_2015, sanmiguel_vila_experimental_2020, gungor2024turbulent, mahajan2025}.